 Understanding Your NRE Multiplier

-The costing sheet below is taken from the post Charging Customers NRE, Non-Recurring Engineering Charge Of particular importance is the NRE Multiplier.
+The excel costing sheet below is taken from the post Sample NRE Excel Pricing Sheet for Non-Recurring Engineering Charges.
+Of particular importance is the NRE Multiplier.
 The multiplier itself is meant to cover the costs of your company diverting engineering and manufacturing resources away from standard product lines, over to the customer’s custom design.
 This is an approach used in software development, Telecom, and any other application where companies often require specially designed products.

 Will this Help Cover the Impact of Change Requests?